-The images that we display are generally at least 50 years old and originated mostly in Europe.
+The images that we display are generally at least 50 years old, and originated mostly in Europe.
 They were used to advertise all manner of things - foods, liquors, entertainment, travel, and others.
-The vintage posters were commissioned by the advertisers, using the best commercial artists of the day.
-Some of those artists are now very well known, having started as posterists.
+These vintage posters were commissioned by advertisers, using the best commercial artists of the day.
+Some of those artists are now very well known.
 Henri de Toulouse - Lautrec is perhaps the most famous of many great poster artists.

 The collecting of Vintage Posters was started with the first distribution of the posters themselves.
 Some art dealers believed they could sell these "advertising" pieces to their customers.
 They sought out the poster artists and the printers in an effort to secure some over runs.
 Some dealers and collectors went so far as to remove the posters from their outdoor displays.
 However, it must be remembered that most of the vintage posters were destroyed in actual use.
 They were mounted on walls and merely discarded or ripped away when the next new image became available.
-While the Vintage Posters were originally produced in editions that numbered in the hundreds, and sometimes thousands, few survive in their original state.
+While Vintage Posters were originally produced in editions that numbered in the hundreds, and sometimes thousands, few survive in their original state.
 The lithographer's stones did not normally survive past their first printing.

 It is the combination of rarity of a poster, condition, artist, and the image itself that will determine the final selling price of an individual poster.
 Some people purchase Vintage Posters with a specific subject matter, some are looking to work with a particular color scheme, while others prefer the style of a particular artist.
 At all times, the better the condition of a poster the higher its price.
 The size of the piece does not always determine the value of a poster.

 Hotels and restaurants use our Vintage Posters to enhance the ambiance of their establishments.
-Whether it be just one, or a full display of Vintage Posters they lend themselves to a room setting where people are having a good time.
+Whether it be just one, or a full display of Vintage Posters, they lend themselves to a room setting where people are having a good time.